Convert RTF to RST

 ----------

-The User class represents a registered user.
+The User class represents a registered user in the system.

 Methods